Two-stroke twin tracker from Colorado!

 “When I got this thing it was a frame with a seized motor.
 It looked like it had been sitting at the bottom of a lake.
 It’s always fun to see something so haggard brought back to life.”

-He submitted the build to The Greasy Dozen show, was picked as one of the builders, and hard went to work.
+He submitted the build to The Greasy Dozen show, was picked as one of the builders, and went hard to work.

 “My whole idea for this build was to do things I had never done before.”